Post Office Money: Post Office Card Account

 The Post Office Card Account (POCA) was a cash handling account allowing customers to receive benefit payments.
 The Card Account could not be accessed anywhere other than a Post Office Counter or ATM at a post office branch.
 These accounts could only receive Department for Work and Pensions benefit payments and HMRC Tax Credits and Child Benefit payments.
 Housing Benefit from a local authority for example, must be paid elsewhere.
 If the account remains dormant for one year, it is closed.
 These accounts were run by J.P.
 Morgan Europe Ltd on behalf of the Post Office.
 To open an account, you must have been in receipt of benefits and a referral is made via Jobcentre Plus.
 New applications for a Post Office card account were closed on 11 May 2020, with existing accounts remaining open until November 2022.
 At this point, recipients who are unable to open traditional bank accounts will be moved over to a new Payment Exception Service which will allow them to continue to receive benefits at PayPoint and Post Office outlets using a plastic card, text message or email voucher.

+Mortgages and loans

+Post Office Money offered mortgages and personal loans, although the latter were marketed purely through the company's website and not through the branch network.
+The first loans, provided by Bank of Ireland, launched in 2004.
+Existing loans were sold to Antelope Loans or Link Financial Outsourcing Ltd in May 2025.

 Prepaid cards

 The Post Office Money Card was a prepaid MasterCard that was available in Pound Sterling and was issued by R. Raphael & Sons plc.
 This card was withdrawn in January 2017.
-A Post Office Travel Money Card in a range of foreign currencies is also available, issued by First Rate Exchange Services Ltd.